-Drisko begins his second season as the offensive coordinator and quarterbacks coach at Catholic in 2018.
-He has six years of experience at Division I with stops at the University of Southern Mississippi, the Universty of Kentucky and Texas Tech University.
+Drisko begins his third season as the offensive coordinator at Catholic in 2019.
+He has six years of experience at Division I with stops at Southern Mississippi, Kentucky and Texas Tech.

-In 2017, Drisko's offense finished fifth in the New England Women's and Men's Athetic Conference (NEWMAC) in total offense (320.4 yards) and scoring offense (19.6 points).
+In 2017, Catholic finished first in the NEWMAC in passing offense (2,170 yards), passing yards per game (217.0) and passing touchdowns (20).
 In addition, Blake Gomez was named to the All-NEWMAC Second Team after leading the Cardinals and ranking second in the NEWMAC with five touchdown receptions.

-Drisko came to Catholic from Southern Miss where he was a graduate assistant working with the quarterbacks while organizing recruiting efforts for head coach Jay Hopson in the South Louisiana area and developing weekly game plans alongside offensive coordinator Shannon Dawson.
-In 2016, quarterback Nick Mullens threw for a Southern Miss bowl record 346 yards in a 28-21 victory over Louisiana-Lafayette in the New Orleans Bowl.
-He finished his career as the program's career leader in yards (11,994), touchdowns (87) and attempts (1,546).
+Drisko came to Catholic from Southern Miss where he was a graduate assistant working with the quarterbacks and developing weekly game plans alongside offensive coordinator Shannon Dawson.
+He also organized recruiting efforts in the South Louisiana area.
+Quarterback Nick Mullens threw for a Southern Miss bowl record 346 yards in a 28-21 victory over Louisiana-Lafayette in the New Orleans Bowl in 2016.
+Mullens finished his career as the program's career leader in passing yards (11,994), touchdowns (87) and attempts (1,546).
 He was also second in completions (928).

-A native of Raleigh, N.C, Drisko was a spread offense quarterback at Middle Creek High School.
+A native of Raleigh, N.C, Drisko graduate from Middle Creek High School.
 He chose to attend Texas Tech to further his knowledge of the spread offense with plans of pursuing a career in coaching.
-He graduated from Texas Tech in 2013 with a bachelor’s degree in exercise and sports science.